 - Unit maintenance – At least every other year, you should have heating and cooling system technicians visit your home to service the unit.
-They’ll inspect the unit to ensure it has adequate coolant and, also, check the coils and other mechanical components of the unit to ensure they are working properly.
+They’ll inspect the unit to ensure it has an adequate coolant and, also, check the coils and other mechanical components of the unit to ensure they are working properly.

-Changing your habits and maintaining your heating and cooling system aren’t the only ways to reduce power bills associated with cooling your home.
+Changing your habits and maintaining your heating and cooling system aren’t the only ways to reduce the power bills associated with cooling your home.
 There are also several home improvement projects you can undertake to improve your home’s energy efficiency, including:

-- Upgrade your windows – Older windows, particularly single-pane windows, are far less energy efficient than modern windows.
+- Upgrade your windows – Older windows, particularly single-pane windows, are far less energy-efficient than modern windows.
 By upgrading to new, energy-efficient windows, you can save money in the long run on electricity costs.

 - Seal your windows – Installing new windows isn’t the only window-related task you’ll need to do.
 Windows are a leading source of heat loss in homes, with leaks or cracks around the edges of the windows being the primary cause of this problem.
 By caulking around your windows and installing weather stripping, you can keep cold air in and hot air out.

 - Install insulation – Homes that aren’t properly insulated will be more costly to cool in the summer and heat in the winter.
 Check your attic to see if it has enough insulation, and consult with a contractor to determine if the walls in your home are sufficiently insulated.
 If they’re not, have a professional insulation company add sufficient insulation.
 Many older homes are not properly insulated, so taking care of this problem could save you a lot of money.